top of page

 Five Years Living With CIDP

-IVIG infusion is ongoing and is now changed to Privigen infusion of 40g completed on one day, six weekly up to a four hour duration.
+IVIG infusion is still ongoing and is now changed to Privigen infusion of 40g completed on one day, six weekly and up to a four hour duration.
 Instead of over two days every six weeks.
-Purpose is to halve hospital attendance to one day and avoid possible or probable multiple failed attempts of catheter (I.V. needle) insertion into a vein due to poor venous access.
+If all goes well after an extended amount of time, infusion will be pushed out to eight weeks duration.
+The purpose is to halve hospital attendance to one day and to avoid possible or probable multiple failed attempts of catheter (I.V. needle) insertion into a vein due to poor venous access.
 The merits of self-administered subcutaneous immunoglobulin (SCIg) infusion may be an option for future consideration if infusion attempts are increasingly problematic.

 Time to underscore CIDP.